sarajculhane/spotify-release-feed/README.md

 There are handful of simple and more involved UI improvements that I intend to make in the future, the most critical being providing a better user loading experience as well as allow the user to see track info.

+## Search Functionality

+Users should be able to search by artist or title once the data loads.

 ## Screenshots

 * The current UI is minimalist and built solely with plain CSS Flexbox and is fully responsive.
 I will continued to update the UI as I improve other features but have intentionally opted out of using CSS Frameworks for the time being.